Travel.State.Gov >

 Please note that Vietnam requires a valid visa, residence card, or approval from the Immigration Department to leave the country.
 Immigration officials will apply a fee to replace lost/stolen visas or will assess a fine for any visa overstays.
 The Government of Vietnam has recently increased the penalties for visa overstays, and fines can be substantial.
 In addition, the processing of exit visas for cases involving visa overstays can take one to two weeks, and longer for more complex cases.

 If your U.S. passport is lost or stolen in Vietnam, you will need both a replacement passport and a replacement Vietnamese visa to legally remain in or depart Vietnam.
-The U.S. Embassy in Hanoi and the Consulate General in Ho Chi Minh City can usually issue you a limited validity replacement passport in as little as one business day for emergency purposes; however, the Vietnamese government requires three to five working days to issue a replacement visa.
+The U.S. Embassy in Hanoi and the Consulate General in Ho Chi Minh City can usually issue you a limited validity replacement passport in as little as one business day for emergency purposes; however, the Vietnamese government requires at least three to five working days to issue a replacement visa.
 For lost and stolen passports, immigration officials will also request a police report.
 You must file a report of a lost or stolen passport with the police in the location where the loss or theft of your passport occurred, or authorities may refuse to accept the report.
 The U.S. Embassy and the Consulate General cannot expedite the replacement of your Vietnamese visa.

 If you plan to travel from Vietnam to Laos by land, you should request that an adhesive visa be affixed to your passport instead of a detachable one.
 Lao immigration officials require proof that travelers have departed Vietnam, something that can only be shown with an adhesive visa.
 Vietnamese officials remove detachable visas from passports when travelers depart Vietnam, leaving travelers with no proof of their Vietnam departure.
 This situation can result in Lao officials requiring travelers to return to Vietnam.